SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/The_Services_module/SRM_Services_definitions.md

 ## Profiles tab

-This tab is available from DataMiner 9.6.5 onwards.
-It allows you to link profile definitions to the selected service definition.
+This tab allows you to link profile definitions to the selected service definition.

 In the *Add service profile* drop-down box, all profile definitions configured in the *Profiles* module are available.